MTSSamsioe/sanitas/README.md

     - Here you can see our Gym name and if you click it you will get back to our index page.

  - Shopping bag
     - Here you can see a shopping bag symbol.
 If you press it you will be taken to our shoppingbag page (only if authenticated).
 Next to the bag icon you will see the total amount in the cart at the moment.
-This is makes it possible for you to see your total amount o all pages of the site and open it
+This is makes it possible for you to see your total amount on all pages of the site and open it

  - Members page
     - Here you can see your current delivery information if you have done a previous purchase.
 Otherwise you can fill in your information and press update.
 You can also see your previous orders here

  - Navigation
-    All active links in the navbar is underlined so you know which page you are currently on.
+    All active links in the navbar is underlined when active so you know which page you are currently on.
 The colors have been tested for visability with contrast and size

     - Our navigation consist of three main nav-links plus additional options for login and registration.

         - "Home" takes you back to our home page
-        - "Gym Subscriptions" takes you to our subscriptions page where you can choose a subscription of your choice.
+        - "Gym Subscription" takes you to our subscriptions page where you can choose a subscription of your choice.
         - "Personal trainer" takes you to our personal trainer session page.
 Here you can purchase and schedule sessions with one of our trainers.
     - Login logout and registration
         - If you are logged in you will see a link "Logout" otherwise you will see two links "Register and "Login" This will clearly show you if you are logged in or not.
 Otherwise the different site pages are going to tell you when you need to be logged in